Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 What are the process steps ?

 Step 1: Find your thesis supervisors and start discussions about your research aspirations and PhD topic as soon as possible.
-Remember to check the application deadlines for the international dual PhD degree program at Université de Paris as well as at the partner institutions.
+Remember to check the application deadlines for the international dual PhD degree program at Université Paris Cité as well as at the partner institutions.

 Step 2: In the interim, please make good use of your time.
-Enroll in the first year of your doctoral studies at Université de Paris or at the foreign institutions (enrollment usually starts in july)
+Enroll in the first year of your doctoral studies at Université Paris Cité or at the foreign institutions (enrollment usually starts in july)

 Step 4: After evaluating your application, the IRO’s International Cooperation team will contact the partner institutions involved to negotiate, validate and sign the international dual PhD degree agreement.